 All of this is accompanied by a musical form that is literally at odds with itself: the ever-evolving Jazz.
 One moment a saxophone will softly play in the distance as you spawn birds from a tree, only to explode into a cacophony of instruments fighting for prominence.

 Unfortunately, while Genesis Noir’s experimentation can offer moments unlike anything I’ve ever experienced before, it came at the detriment of my overall enjoyment.
 It often feels as if it has outstayed its welcome, continuously inundating you with its abstract themes and motifs, arduously obtuse puzzle design and janky controls.
 Alas, whenever Genesis Noir has to perform as a videogame, it falters.
 While not every puzzle is overly complex, and while not every abstract theme fails to convey its overall meaning, it’s all too often that Genesis Noir struggles to be more than the sum of its parts.

-“Upon finishing the game, I’m not sure I’d change a thing.
-There is a balance in all things, and Genesis Noir understands this better than most.”
+“Upon finishing the game, I’m not sure I’d change a thing.”

 However, I’m not entirely convinced it has to be fun.
 Upon reflection, the greatest moments of freedom during my childhood were some of the loneliest times of my life.
 While I may have been shaping the world around me, I did so very much alone.
 Freedom of creativity will inevitably come at a cost, but it’s ultimately always worthwhile.
 Genesis Noir’s unbridled creativity has birthed an entirely original experience.